redis/jedis/README.md

 If you run into trouble or have any questions, we're here to help!

-Hit us up on the [Redis Discord Server](http://discord.gg/redis) or [open an issue on GitHub](https://github.com/redis/jedis)
+Hit us up on the [Redis Discord Server](http://discord.gg/redis) or [open an issue on GitHub](https://github.com/redis/jedis).

-You can also find help on the [Jedis mailing list](http://groups.google.com/group/jedis_redis).
+You can also find help on the [Jedis mailing list](http://groups.google.com/group/jedis_redis) or the [GitHub Discussions](https://github.com/redis/jedis/discussions).

 ## Contributing